terraref/drone-pipeline/README.md

 Among these challenges are:
 * unique workflows
 * emerging standards
-* leveraging third party softwere
+* leveraging third party software
 * different data storage layouts and access mechanisms
 * widely differing processing environments (single laptops to HPCs)
-* changing technologial landscape (new programming languages, new algorithms, and machine learning to name some)
+* changing technological landscape (new programming languages, new algorithms, and machine learning to name some)

 ### Goals

-By setting the appropriate development goals it's believed the above challenges can be addressed in a way that provides relevance into the future.
+By setting the appropriate development goals, it's believed the above challenges can be addressed in a way that provides relevance into the future.
 These goals are:
 * commonality - use, and allow the use of, standards wherever possible
 * customization - ability to conform the drone pipelines to an individual's or group's needs